Tuscan White Bean and Butternut Squash Soup

 - kosher salt and freshly-ground black pepper, to taste

-- 1 (15 oz) can cooked cannelini beans, drained (not rinsed)
+- 1 (15 oz) can cooked cannelini beans, drained but not rinsed

 - Heat the olive oil in a heavy-bottomed stock pot over medium heat until shimmering.
 Add the butternut squash, and cook, turning occasionally, until just beginning to caramelize and soften, about 4-5 minutes.
 Transfer the butternut squash to a plate.

-- Add the white beans and torn kale leaves, and continue to simmer until warmed through, about 3-5 minutes.
+- Add the white beans and kale leaves, and continue to simmer until warmed through, about 3-5 minutes.
 If using a more delicate green, such as spinach, add right before serving.
 Serve warm with crusty bread.
-Enjoy!
+Enjoy!!

 ³ Feel free to substitute spinach, Swiss chard, or your favorite tender green for the kale.

 Keywords: white bean and butternut squash soup, white bean soup, butternut squash soup, tuscan, fall vegetable, easy, healthy, vegetarian, vegan

 Originally published November 9, 2016.
 Recipe notes updated September 1, 2021.